ZKAmoeba-Micro/micro/sdk/micro-rs/README.md

-# Rust SDK for zkAmoeba
+# Rust SDK for micro

 This SDK is currently under construction and is only used for internal needs.
 A public version of the SDK would be announced later.